WesselSmit/web-app-from-scratch-1920/README.md

 All APODs are assigned an unique ID.

-The data contians no empty values.
+The data contains no empty values, but data objects only contain the `copyright` key if they are copyrighted.
+In the code all data objects without the `copyright` key are assigned the `copyright: public domain` key/value pair.

 <details><summary>Data after cleaning & transformation</summary>
 <img src="https://user-images.githubusercontent.com/45405413/74860015-42b30280-5348-11ea-9e0b-f6a2ddb63227.png">